tasriyan/Knara.MultiTenant.IsolationEnforcer/tests/MultiTenant.Enforcer.RoslynTests/roslyn_tests_scenarios.md

 }
 ```

-### Scenario 3: UNSAFE DbContext that contains ITenantIsolated implements and is not derived from TenantDbContext
+### Scenario 3: UNSAFE DbContext that contains ITenantIsolated implements and is not derived from TenantIsolatedDbContext
-A db context that is not derived from `TenantDbContext` is considered UNSAFE and should only be used in scenarios where tenant isolation is not required,
+A db context that is not derived from `TenantIsolatedDbContext` is considered UNSAFE and should only be used in scenarios where tenant isolation is not required,
-such as operations marked with AllowCrossTenantAccess or when used in a repository that is derived from `TenantRepository`.
+such as operations marked with AllowCrossTenantAccess or when used in a repository that is derived from `TenantIsolatedRepository`.
 ```csharp
 public class Project : ITenantIsolated
 {